-To safely apply energy controls to machines or equipment (using either lockout or tagout devices), authorized workers must perform certain procedures, in a specific order.
+To safely apply energy controls to machines or equipment (using either lockout or tagout devices), authorized workers must perform lockout/tagout procedures in a specific order.

-Before an authorized or affected employee turns off a machine or equipment, the authorized employee must have knowledge of the type and magnitude of the energy, the hazards of the energy to be controlled, and the method or means to control the energy.
+Before an authorized or affected employee turns off a machine or equipment, the authorized employee must have knowledge of:

 The machine or equipment must be turned off or shut down using the procedures established for it to avoid any additional or increased hazards to workers as a result of the unexpected machine or equipment startup or stoppage.

-Machine or equipment isolation: All energy-isolating devices that are needed to control the machine's energy source must be located.
+Energy-isolating devices that are needed to control the machine's energy source must be identified.
 These devices must then be used to isolate the machine or equipment from its energy source(s).

 De-energizing equipment means isolating it from its energy source and controlling potential energy so that no energy can flow to the equipment.
 The method you use to de-energize equipment depends on the form of energy and the means available to control it.